SoseSose/Selective-ARC/README.md

 Inside the test of the original ARC data, following the original input and output, there are four sets of input and output.
 These 2x4 grids serve as false answer options.

 * train_add_10
-Accidentally created with ten false answer options.
+Mistakenly created with ten false answer options.
 There's potential for future use, but currently, it's not in use.

 The evaluation will be structured similarly.